 licensed in 2008.
 Drew, along with Laura, opened Anchor Point Counseling in

-2007, eventually taking full ownership when Laura left to open Affinity.
+2007, and eventually took full ownership when Laura left to open Affinity.
 His passion

-is helping those with co-occuring disorders, focusing on mindful mood
+is helping those with co-occuring disorders, with a focus on mindful mood

 management skills.
 Drew promotes compassion, love, and kindness, which is

 reflected both in his personal and professional life.

 Matt obtained his bachelor's degree from Washington State University in 2014 where he majored in psychology and minored in addiction studies.
 He is currently working toward his Master of Science in Mental Health to become a LMHC.
 His passion for helping people in recovery started after losing friends to the disease of addiction.
 Matt's focus is on Neuroscience, psychopharmacology, and communication.

 Olivia runs Generations Counseling down the hall from Affinity, with her main area of focus being domestic violence and anger management counseling.
 Generations and Affinity work together with co-occurring patients to provide all-around service to those with a dual diagnosis.
 With 27 years in the field, Olivia has been an excellent resource and partner to ACT.

 Caleb received his Bachelor of Science from Western Washington University in 2017.
 New to the field, Caleb enjoys inspiring change in his patients, which he believes to be rewarding not only for them, but himself, as well.
 His areas of focus are Cognition, Neuroscience, and Abnormal Psychology, including domestic violence and stress management.
 When he’s not working at ACT, Caleb works with Autistic children, and writes and practices philosophy.